Struct sdd::Guard

 Returns the epoch in which the current thread lives.

 This method can be used to check whether a retired memory region is potentially reachable or not.
 A chunk of memory retired in a witnessed Epoch can be deallocated after the thread has observed three new epochs.
-For instance, if the witnessed epoch value is 1 in the current thread where the global epoch value is 2, and an instance of a Collectible type is retired in the same thread, the instance can be dropped when the thread witnesses 0 which is three epochs away from 1.
+For instance, if the witnessed epoch value is 1 in the current thread where the global epoch value is 2, and an instance is retired in the same thread, the instance can be dropped when the thread witnesses 0 which is three epochs away from 1.

 In other words, there can be potential readers of the memory chunk until the current thread witnesses the previous epoch.
 In the above example, the global epoch can be in 2 while the current thread has only witnessed 1, and therefore there can a reader of the memory chunk in another thread in epoch 2.
-The reader can survive until the global epoch reaches 0 again, because the thread being in 2 prevents the global epoch from reaching 0.
+The reader can survive until the global epoch reaches 0, because the thread being in 2 prevents the global epoch from reaching 0.

 §Examples